ansarialireza/cars.com-scraper/README.md

 Certainly!
-If you want to update the README.md to include the specific versions of the dependencies, you can add a section for dependencies in the README file.
-Here's an example of how you can include the dependency information:
+Here's a more complete version of the README with additional details and improvements:

 ```markdown
 # Cars Scraper